kevalkanp1011/AMRIT-Website/src/content/about/index.md

   title: Meet our team
   description: Our team consists of experts at the intersection of digital health, public health, technology, and leadership, dedicated to developing innovative and scalable health solutions that align with both national and global health objectives.
   member_list:
+    - name: Anil Kumar Mokirala
+      title: Database Administrator
+      field: Anil is a seasoned Database Administrator with over 15 years of extensive experience, including more than five years dedicated to the healthcare domain.
+With expertise across multiple database technologies, he leverages his technical skills to drive meaningful change, positively impacting people's lives.
+Since joining AMRIT in 2020, Anil has been a key contributor to its mission, consistently delivering excellence and innovation in database management.
+Beyond his professional pursuits, Anil finds joy in traveling, listening to music, and watching movies, which inspire his well-rounded approach to life and work.
+      image: "/images/Team/anil.webp"
     - name: Avinash Sharma
       title: Sr.Appilcation Support
       field: Avinash is a Sr.Application Support Engineer,He finds joy in learning new skills,working closely with development team and having 3+ experience in healthcare.
 Currently serving as a Sr.Application Support at Piramal Swasthya.